-Wow, there is a lot of excitement in the air today on this, Black Friday, but here is why Black Friday won’t make you happy.
+Wow, there is always a lot of excitement in the air on black friday, but here is why black friday won’t make you happy.

 A plethora of good and services